Skip to content

 • domain registration and publish-target behavior are covered separately in launch/admin workflows

-The General section shows the active install profile and routing shape:
+The General section shows the active install status and routing shape.

-In solo, the product favors one main public host and the simpler self-host workflow.
-That self-host screen shows the resolved solo profile as status information, not as a UI-managed setting.
+For the public self-host path, Vivd favors one main public host and the simpler instance-first workflow.
+The screen shows the resolved self-host profile as status information, not as a UI-managed setting.

-The repo LICENSE Additional Use Grant covers solo and substantially similar single-tenant deployments. platform and other multi-org/shared-control-plane setups require separate commercial licensing.
+The repo LICENSE Additional Use Grant covers solo and substantially similar single-tenant deployments used for your own internal business operations and websites.
+Using Vivd to deliver websites or projects for third-party clients, or running shared-control-plane and other multi-tenant SaaS setups, requires separate commercial licensing.

 The Network section is the most important part for a normal self-host install.
 For most fresh installs, this is the first admin screen to configure.